theouteredge/cmdR/README.md

 cmdR
-====
+===

-A simple command routing system for command line applications, giing you a simple way of routing commands to an Actions to perform your apps logic.
+CmdR is a simple command routing framework for console applications, giving you a simple way of routing commands to an Action to perform your apps logic.

-CmdR is based on command loop where the user enters a command with params, cmdR will execute a commands Action and then wait for the user to enter another command.
+CmdR works as a simple loop where the user enters a command which cmdR will route to an Action for execution once the Action has completed cmdR will wait for the user to enter another command and repeat the process

 NuGet